reflex-frp/reflex-examples/README.md

 or ghcjs, or both.
 One of the aims of the "project"-setup is to allow frontend code to be compiled separately from the backend code, and to have a common library enabling communication between the front and back.
-As the library is written in Haskell, too, that is, with language frontend and backend use, the communication is easy to setup.
-That is, it is easy to share common data-structures and functions operating on them between front and back.
+As the library is written in Haskell, too, that is, the same language frontend and backend use, the communication is easy to setup.
+It is easy to share common data-structures and functions operating on them between front and back.

-This means, as the frontend can be ghcjs, webkit2gtk, android and ios, the compiler and associated tools can vary from that of backend and backend code is not typically compiled in the frontend environment.
+As the frontend can be ghcjs, webkit2gtk, android and ios, the compiler and associated tools can vary from that of backend and backend code is not typically compiled in the frontend environment.